Armenian Revolutionary Federation: Other countries

 Branches of the Armenian National Committee in Argentina, Australia, Belgium, Bulgaria, Canada, Cyprus, Egypt, England, France, Georgia, Greece, Iran, Israel, Lebanon, Russia, Switzerland, Syria, the Netherlands and Uruguay subsequently have played a significant role in the campaign for the recognition of the Armenian genocide in their respective countries.

 Media

-ARF and its affiliate organizations worldwide publish 12 newspapers: 4 daily and 8 weekly.
+ARF and its affiliate organizations worldwide publish 12 newspapers: 4 daily and 8 weeklies.
 Also, there are two TV channels, including one online.
-Two radio stations are aired everyday, including one online.
+Two radio stations are aired every day, including one online.